ib-ruby/ib-ruby/README.md

 This code is not sanctioned or supported by Interactive Brokers.

+## TESTING API v.
+972+
+The master-branch covers the most recent versions of Ruby and TWS.
+Ruby 2.5 and TWS Vers.
+969 are needed.
+Most of the Rails-stuff is gone.
+However, ib-ruby provides active-model objects, which can easily used in Rails.
+Most features of the latest gem are covered, still some testing is rquired.

+__DONT USE THE VERSION OF MASTER BRANCH IN PRODUCTION__
 ## SUMMARY:

 This is a pure Ruby implementation of Interactive Brokers API.
 It is NOT a wrapper